Iftequar7/infra/README.md

 terraform destroy
 ```

-This will delete the VPC, Internet Gateway, and subnets from your AWS account.
+This will delete the Transit Gateway, and Resource Access Manager from your AWS account.
 License

 ## Requirements